[Updated August 23, 2023]

 Located in Warm Springs GA, Franklin D. Roosevelt’s Little White House Historic Site preserves his mountain home exactly as he left it.

-After being diagnosed with polio at the age of 39, FDR often visited the town of Warm Springs.
+After being diagnosed with polio at the age of 39, FDR often visited the small town of Warm Springs.
 He was looking for alternative treatments, and the area’s naturally heated spring water helped to improve his condition.

 He had the Little White House built in 1932, while he was still serving as Governor of New York.
 One year later, he defeated Herbert Hoover in one of the most massive landslide presidential victories in U.S. history.